 |10||Southern New Hampshire University||Manchester, NH|

-Accredited Online Child Development Programs
+2021 Best Accredited Online Bachelor's in Child Development Programs

 Appalachian State University

 |Boone, NC||Cost: $$$$$||Graduation Rate: 72%||

 Appalachian offers an online bachelor of science in child development - birth through kindergarten for students interested in working with young children.
 This program serves as a degree completion pathway.
 Graduates can pursue work as preschool teachers, kindergarten teachers, and daycare directors.